leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 the end state of things.
 Some complex dynamic things could be expressed in state templates via [Jinja] [15] markup OR implemented as [Salt modules] [16] in Python programming language.
 To sum up, Salt provides some multi paradigm mix of things and it's your choice how to glue things.

-I particularly liked that Salt offered [best practices and recommendations] [17].
-Salt also has support of _master - slaves_, _standalone masterless_, _salt over ssh_, _master of master of slaves_ modes.
+I particularly liked that Salt offered [best practices and recommendations][17].

+Salt also has support of _master - slaves_, _standalone masterless_, _salt over
+ssh_, _master of master of slaves_ modes.
 Again, you have a choice.
-Salt also claims to support IaS provisioning through API (e.g. AWS, ...).
-I also was intrigued by fact Salt was one the most active OSS projects on Github last year, to test it I've registered several documentation clarification and improvement issues and have visited IIRC one several occasions.
+Salt also claims to support Cloud Computing resource provisioning.

+I was intrigued by fact Salt was one the most active OSS projects on Github last year.
+I've registered several documentation clarification and improvement issues to test it and have visited IIRC one several occasions.
 I have to admit I was astonished by level of support I received.
 If anyone from Salt community is reading this, kudos to you guys!

 **- I didn't like**